-This study employed a quasi-experimental design with three intervention communities and three control communities.
-The intervention communities are communities where the PUMPVIEW sensors are installed, while the control communities are communities with water facilities without the PUMPVIEW sensors.
+This study employed a quasi-experimental design between the intervention group and the control group.
+The intervention group consists of three communities, one healthcare center and a school where the PUMPVIEW sensors are installed, while the control group consists of three communities, one healthcare center and one school with water facilities without the PUMPVIEW sensors (see figure 7).